 Developing a world-first approach to improving treatment outcomes for women experiencing methamphetamine withdrawal.

-Cognitive Bias Modification - Alcohol
+Cognitive Bias Modification for Alcohol Trial

 Using brain-training to determine whether people can avoid relapse to alcohol use after discharge from treatment.

 Using brain-training to determine whether people can reduce methamphetamine cravings and prevent relapse after they leave rehabilitation.

 Assessing the feasibility and acceptability of a mobile based app to help people drink less alcohol and on fewer days.

 This research program explores the impact of social networks and social identity on recovery.
 This includes engagement in peer support groups both as part of specialist addiction treatment and as a form of aftercare.